Avnish1505/Avnish1505/README.md

 ## What I'm working on

 **[AegisOps AI](https://github.com/Avnish1505/aegisops-ai)** — A deterministic safety-gated AI system for crisis decision support.
 Combines a rule-based safety layer with an LLM/RAG incident commander, FastAPI + WebSocket backend, and a React dashboard with human-approval workflows.
-48 tests passing across the rule engine and LLM layer.
+Unit and API acceptance tests run in CI alongside Ruff and mypy.
 Currently extending it with an Implementation Integrity Analyzer to detect plan-vs-execution mismatches in AI coding agents.

 **[Cancer Fusion AI](https://github.com/Avnish1505/cancer-fusion-ai)** — Multimodal skin cancer classifier combining ResNet50 image features with patient metadata (HAM10000 dataset).
 Macro-F1 ~0.73, with Grad-CAM for explainability.
 Deployed as a FastAPI + React application.

+**[omitbench](https://github.com/Avnish1505/Omitbench)** — A benchmark and deterministic detector for silent omissions in AI coding-agent patches.
+Built a 310-instance labelled corpus by mutating real merged commits across 8 Python libraries, so ground truth costs zero API spend.
+Headline result: a mid-tier LLM judge beats the deterministic detector overall (paired MCC −0.202, 95% CI excluding zero) — reported as the honest finding, not hidden.
+CI enforces a precision floor on every push.

 **[Startup Success Predictor](https://github.com/Avnish1505/startup-success-predictor)** — ML + generative AI tool that estimates startup success probability and generates strategic insights, combining a trained classifier with LLM-based reasoning.